andreamerello/models-3d/battery-charger/README.md

 I fixed the wire and designed di small box to contain the PCB and the wire joint.

+NOTE: after printing the box, i realized the LED was too tall, so I had to fix it with a hand-made poket

 ![image](image.png)

 Here some photos of the printed result